tusharsaran/datastructures/Recursion/src/com/recursion/practice/factorial/Readme.md

     Now when the value of num < 1 it enters the if case (if  num < 1), prints the value "the number is  : 0)

-    but jvm will not call the return statement as if it does that then the return statement will come out of the showNumber(0) and due to that
-    it is not going to call the statements part of other recursion methods (showNumber(1), showNumber(2), showNumber(3), showNumber(4), showNumber(5)) failing the functionality of stack.
+    but jvm will not call the return statement as if it does that then the return statement will come out of the showNumber(0) and due to that it is not going to call the statements part of other recursion methods (showNumber(1), showNumber(2), showNumber(3), showNumber(4), showNumber(5)) failing the functionality of stack.

     Therefore it is going to call the rest of the statements of recurvise method that are part of else block.

-    And once it calls/prints all the recursive method, it will then call the return statement in else block (returning the value of num).
+    And once it calls/prints all the recursive method, it will then call the return statement in else block ( returning the value of num).

-    Here the method will return the value of num  == 5 as before calling the return statement the value of um was 5.
+    Here the method will return the value of num  == 5 as before calling the return statement the value of num was 5.